 The solar system contains the Sun, planets and other objects such as comets.

-The Sun, which forms part of our solar system, is the closes star to Earth.
-It takes just over eight minutes for light from the Sun to reach Earth.
+The Sun, which forms the centre of our solar system, is the closest star to Earth.
+It takes just over eight minutes for light from the Sun to reach the Earth.

 The 8 planets in the solar system are: